mighabana/CS129.1/README.md

 # CS 129.1 Final Project

+Repository for the final project for CS 129.1 Contemporary Databases.
+For our final project we were tasked to handle a large dataset, and organize the data through a series of MapReduce functions.
+Additionally we were tasked with replicating and sharding the data into multiple mongo databases.

 ## Loading the Dataset

 - The first dataset that we will be using can be downloaded from Kaggle (https://www.kaggle.com/dgawlik/nyse)